Deepanjan1498/GenericsTestMaximum/README.md

 # GenericsTestMaximum
-Welcome to Test Maximum Program of 3 variables.
+Welcome to Generics Test Maximum Program of 3 variables.